Two of the biggest beginner mistakes that happen when growing marijuana for the first time are over watering and over fertilizing.

 The sprouts grew quickly and I wanted the best for my little marijuana plants so I decided they were old enough to start feeding fertilizer.

-So I made a mix of grow/veg fertilizer and fed my plants twice a week with it.
+I made a mix of grow/veg fertilizer and fed my plants twice a week when their pots were dry.
 By following the instructions on the package of fertilizer, I thought I was in the clear.

 My sprouts looked great after a few weeks of feeding them.
-Then all of the sudden, the tips went brown, leaves decayed and my beautiful young plant was now very sick looking.
+Then all of the sudden, the tips went brown, leaves decayed and my beautiful young plants were now very sad looking.

 How I over fertilized marijuana plants

-What my problem was, I was fertilizing my plants way too early and giving them way too much food.
-A marijuana seed might not look like it, but contains enough energy to make a marijuana plant grow.
-With just a good seed, good soil, water, and light a plant should be able to grow from a sprout to a vegetative plant with very little coaching.
+The mistake I made was fertilizing my plants way too early and giving them too much fertilizer.
+A marijuana seed might not look like it, but contains a stockpile of energy to start the first stage of growth.
+One good seed, good soil, water, and a good light source is all a plant needs to get to the vegetative stage.